Roeywer/python-flask-docker/README.md

 run: docker run --name my-container -d -p 8080:8080 lvthillo/python-flask-docker
 ```

-### Build the Docker image - install all dependencies from the docker file.
+### Build the Docker image - install all dependencies from a docker file.
 ```
 run: docker build . --file Dockerfile
 ```

 ### Test if App is running (Curl)
-I used curl command
+I used curl command that display a web page with the host name an ip address.
 ```
 run: curl http://localhost:8080/
 ```
-This display a web page with the host name an ip address.

 ### I verify that the ip is the same as the running container ip.
 ```